 How to choose the right Performance Testing tool?

 To choose the right performance testing tool is the first and foremost requirement in the planning phase.
 After understanding the application architecture and business requirements, you have to select the performance testing tool which meets the performance objectives.
 Since each tool has pros and cons so you can not say which is the best tool without conducting a POC (proof of concept).
 Some clients do not have enough budget to bear the licensing cost of the tool so they insist on the best open-source tool which eliminates this extra cost spending on the purchase of a tool.
-Again, there are many open-source tools in the market and to select the best one is another challenge.
+Again, there are many open-source tools in the market and the selection of the best one is another challenge.
 In this post, some of the basic parameters are listed which can help you to choose the right performance testing tool.

 1. Tool Cost